 Unfortunately, the remainder of the Final Act doesn’t (currently) offer any other good opportunities for slipping in a final fourth film since all of the story events take place within a single year.

-One possibility is that a movie could further develop the story of America’s No. 1 Pro Hero Cathleen Bate aka Star and Stripe.
+One possibility is that a movie could further develop the backstory of America’s No. 1 Pro Hero Cathleen Bate aka Star and Stripe.
 Many manga fans have lamented how Star and Stripe was barely given any chapters in the manga despite being the United States’ No. 1 Hero.
 Plus, Western anime fans would appreciate a glimpse into the lives of Pro Heroes outside of Japan.

-But focusing a movie on an extended version of the Star and Stripe arc seems unlikely since the majority of the overall MHA story is Japan-centric… never mind that the story would have a tragic ending!
+But focusing a movie on an extended prequel of the Star and Stripe arc seems unlikely since the majority of the overall MHA story is Japan-centric… never mind that the story would have a tragic ending!
 Plus, based on the MHA timeline, such a story setting would effectively sideline Deku, which is why My Hero Academia Movie 4 based on Star and Stripe seems very unlikely at this time.

 Boku no Hero Academia manga ending in 2023?